28stabwoundz/ci536-group-project/docs/NOTIFICATIONS.md

 This can be shown in a user dashboard as a list of messages with timestamps.

-## ✅ To-Do:
+## ✅ Future Implementation Plan:
-1. Choose email provider (SendGrid / SES)
+1. Select email provider (SendGrid / SES)
-2. Add `/notifications/email` route
+2. Add `/api/notifications/email` route
-3. Store dashboard messages in DB (optional)
+3. Create database schema for storing notification preferences
+4. Implement notification history in user dashboard
-4. Add toggle for notification preferences in profile page
+5. Add toggle for notification preferences in user profile

+## 📋 Integration with Existing Features
+- Application submission will trigger confirmation emails
+- Status changes will notify relevant users
+- Admin actions will generate appropriate notifications
+- User preferences will control notification delivery methods

+## 🚨 Implementation Notes
+- Notifications are not included in the current MVP phase
+- Will be implemented in future project phases
+- Current database schema will need to be extended to support notifications